mervecoskunn/project-portfolio-4/README.md

   * As a Member User I can post/add/edit/delete posts so that I can share and manage my posts.
   * As a Member User I can like or unlike a post so that I can interact with the content.
   * As a Member User I can leave comments on a post so that I can be involved in the conversation.
+  * As a Member User I can edit or delete my comment.
   * As a Member User I can view my posts status of approval so that I can manage my posts.

 ## General User

   * As a Site User I can view a list of posts so that I can select one to read.
   * As a Site User I can click on a post so that I can read the full text.
-  * As a Site User / Admin user I can view comments on an individual post so that I can read the conversation.
+  * As a Site User I can view comments on an individual post so that I can read the conversation.
-  * As a Site User / Admin I can view the number of likes on each post so that I can see which is the most popular or viral.
+  * As a Site User  I can view the number of likes on each post so that I can see which is the most popular or viral.
+  * As a Site User I can register an account and login web site.

 ### Design Choices